maragkakislab/nanoplen/README.md

 <img src="examples/demo_plots/demo_plots_log2.png" alt="Demo Plots" title="Demo Plots" width="400" height="800"/>

 From the Proportion plot we can analyze the difference in the mean lengths between the two samples.
 Also, from the scatter-density plot we can analyze the spread of the mean length per transcript.

+Note: Use R > 3.6 for installing the pakcage.